Martyn's Law Solution

 For larger venues with a capacity of 800 or more people, the enhanced duty applies.
 These venues must implement more rigorous security and communication measures, maintain detailed emergency plans, and provide documented evidence of compliance to meet the law’s requirements.

-The Terrorism (Protection of Premises) Act received Royal Assent 3rd April 2025 and is expected to come into enforcement later this year and be a compulsory legislation on 3rd April 2027.
-Businesses should begin preparing compliance measures now to avoid penalties and ensure readiness.
+The Terrorism (Protection of Premises) Act received Royal Assent on 3 April 2025.
+It is expected to begin coming into force later in 2025 and will become fully compulsory from 3 April 2027.
+Businesses should start preparing now to ensure they are compliant and avoid potential penalties once the legislation is active.

 Venues must demonstrate reasonable and proportionate preparedness, which includes: